 A dropshipping success story

-Subtle Asian Treats is a top dropshipping business on Shopify selling cute plushies and cases for AirPods and iPhones.
+Subtle Asian Treats is a top dropshipping business on Shopify selling plushies and cases for AirPods and iPhones.
 It was founded by Tze Hing Chan, a young Malaysian entrepreneur, to jump on the bubble tea trend happening in Asia.

 - How to Start a Dropshipping Business: A Complete Playbook